Test-Time Optimization of Physical Query Plans with LLMs: Abstract

 \section{Abstract}

 Traditional query optimization relies on cost-based optimizers that estimate execution cost (e.g., runtime, memory, and I/O) using predefined heuristics and statistical models.
-Improving these heuristics requires substantial engineering effort, and even when implemented, these heuristics often cannot take into account semantic correlations in queries and schemas that could enable better physical plans.
-Using our~\name~harness for the DataFusion engine, we expose the physical plan through a compact serialized representation and let the LLM propose localized edits that can be applied and executed.
-We then apply an evolutionary search over these edits to refine candidates across iterations.
-Our key insight is that LLMs can leverage semantic knowledge to identify and apply non-obvious optimizations, such as join orderings that minimize intermediate cardinalities.
-We obtain up to 4.78$\times$ speedups on some queries and we demonstrate a small-to-large workflow in which optimizations found on small databases transfer effectively to larger databases.
+Improving these requires substantial engineering effort, yet they often cannot exploit semantic correlations in queries and schemas that could enable better physical plans.
+Large language models (LLMs), however, can reason about column semantics, value distributions, and broader domain context that classical statistics miss.
+We introduce \name, a harness for the DataFusion engine that exposes physical plans through a compact serialized representation and applies LLM-proposed edits as JSON patches.
+On this harness, we instantiate a test-time optimization workflow where an LLM examines physical query plans, proposes localized edits based on semantic reasoning, and an evolutionary search refines the candidates across iterations.
+We target OLAP queries, where heavy, repeated execution turns even small efficiency gains into substantial cumulative savings.
+We specifically focus our evaluation on join reordering and join-side selection, where cardinality-estimation errors compound multiplicatively.
+Median speedups reach $1.10$-$1.12\times$ on TPC-H and $1.05$-$1.07\times$ on TPC-DS, with some achieving up to $4.78\times$.
+We also demonstrate that optimizations discovered at small scale factors transfer effectively to larger ones, supporting a low-cost small-to-large workflow.